Chart Color Schemes

 Health performance in Wagga Wagga - West is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Wagga Wagga - West faces significant health challenges, as indicated by health data.
+Wagga Wagga - West faces significant health challenges, as indicated by its health data.

-Both younger and older age groups have a notable prevalence of common health conditions.
-The area has approximately 51% private health cover, which is slightly lower than the average SA2 area.
-Mental health issues affect 11.1% of residents, while asthma impacts 10.0%.
-About 61.8% of residents report no medical ailments, compared to 64.5% in Rest of NSW.
+Both younger and older age groups have notable prevalence of common health conditions.
+Private health cover stands at approximately 51% of the total population (~6,106 people), slightly lower than the average SA2 area's rate.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 11.1 and 10.0% of residents respectively.
+Only 61.8% of residents report no medical ailments, compared to 64.5% across Rest of NSW.
 The area has 18.0% of residents aged 65 and over (2,153 people), lower than the 19.6% in Rest of NSW.
-Health outcomes among seniors present challenges similar to those seen in the general population.
+Health outcomes among seniors present challenges broadly in line with the general population's health profile.

 Frequently Asked Questions - Health